 Time: 4 hours (but we can shorten if there are buses to catch, etc)

 Running Late?
 Please call the lab at 604-822-2809

 Meeting Spot: At the AMBL lab at the Michael Smith Building (directions)

-Email us (db at mail dot ubc dot ca, subject: SCLS) with your school, class size, grade, topic preference, as well as 3 preferred dates (MON) for your visit.
+Email us (db at mail dot ubc dot ca, subject: SCLS) with your school, class size, grade, topic preference, as well as 3 preferred dates (usually mondays or wednesdays) for your visit.
 We will do our best to accommodate.
 Also note that this fieldtrip may have an accompanying research project - because of this, participation in the fieldtrip includes some survey taking during the field trip, although students/parents are welcome to opt out.

 Since 2008, The Science Creative Literacy Symposia field trip program has been offered at the University of British Columbia, with the intent of providing an engaging interdisciplinary outreach experience for students at the Grade 5/6/7 level.
 Here, the fieldtrip combines elements of science exploration with expository creative writing with the aim of fostering skills in written literacy, scientific literacy, as well as develop appreciation in interdisciplinary connections and creativity concepts.
 For a sense of where the idea came from, click here (hat tip to 826National).